 Provider Education Seminars

-Topic A: Health Care Transition: Basic Overview – based on tools, resources, and materials created by Health Transition Team, the YHTI will present a general overview of Health Care Transition and models.
-Appropriate for any health care provider working with adolescents in a health care setting including broad suggestions for strategies to use in interacting with adolescents and their families and navigating the transition process.
+Health Care Transition: Basic Overview – Based on tools, resources, and materials created by the Youth Health Transition Initiative.
+YHTI will present a general overview of Health Care Transition and models.
+This module is appropriate for health professionals working with adolescents and young adults in a health care setting.
+It includes a review of transition implementation barriers, consequences, and tools for a medical practice to assess current processes and work towards implementing transition in their clinics.

-Topic B: Getting Started: Implementing Got Transition’s Core Elements – for teams that have completed the clinic assessment provides us with a good idea of the areas your clinic is successful and areas that might pose challenges.
-We would use this time to review those specific to your clinic and provide clinic-wide support as you implement more of the transition framework into your clinic workflow.
+Getting Started: Implementing Got Transition’s Core Elements – Introduces the survey tools for individual and clinic assessment of health care transition implementation.
+For teams that have completed the clinic assessment, this time will be used to explore areas of success and identify possible challenges to implementation.
+We will use this time to review results of the assessment specific to your clinic and provide clinic-wide support, as you implement more of the transition framework into your clinic workflow.

 Provider Education Supplemental